The Christian Century takes a stand against World Relief’s discrimination in hiring

 Of course World Relief has also admitted that it conducts prayer (a clear form of worship) on taxpayer-funded refugee program time — prohibited by current regulations.
 We wrote to the Office of Refugee Resettlement (ORR) in HHS and the State Department about this violation of regulations, but they have not responded.

-This entry was posted on May 17, 2010 at 12:34 am and is filed under Christian, discrimination in hiring, evangelical, faith-based, Iraqi, Islamic, public/private partnership, religion, Washington, World Relief.
+This entry was posted on May 17, 2010 at 12:34 am and is filed under Christian, discrimination in hiring, evangelical, faith-based, Iraqi, Muslim, public/private partnership, religion, Washington, World Relief.
 Tagged: catholic charities, Christian, discrimination in hiring, faith-based, federal funds, George W. Bush, Lutheran social services, Muslim, public funds, religious, World Relief.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.